wasp-ed/moduler/modul4.en.md

 **Learning outcome**:

-- To develop a basic understanding and identify some uses of generative AI as an aid in teaching practice in higher education
+- To develop a basic understanding and identify some uses of generative AI as an aid in teaching practice in higher education.
-- To develop a basic understanding and identify some uses of Learning Analytics in higher education
+- To develop a basic understanding and identify some uses of Learning Analytics in higher education.

 **Keywords**:
 - Learning Analytics, Generative AI